Prolotherapy for Low Back Pain

 In inflammatory prolotherapy, a sugar water solution (dextrose) is injected into a weakened ligament near where the ligament attaches to the bone.
 The injection is intended to cause inflammation.
 The body responds to the inflammation by increasing blood flow to the area and stimulating the ligament to repair itself.
 Usually, a person would have a series of 4 to 6 treatments, each about 2 weeks apart.

-A review of several studies suggests that prolotherapy injections alone may not be helpful for chronic low back pain, but they may reduce pain and help you be more active if they are used in addition to other treatment such as exercise and spinal manipulation.1 But a separate review concludes that prolotherapy may not work.2
+A review of several studies suggests that prolotherapy injections alone may not be helpful for chronic low back pain.
+But they may reduce pain and help you be more active if they are used in addition to other treatment such as exercise and spinal manipulation.1 A separate review concludes that prolotherapy may not work.2

-The most significant risk in prolotherapy treatment is nerve damage from an injection placed too close to a nerve.
-There are also no established guidelines for the procedure at this time.3
+The biggest risk in prolotherapy treatment is nerve damage from an injection placed too close to a nerve.
+There are also no established guidelines for the procedure at this time.
+Most pain experts do not recommend prolotherapy for low back pain.

 - Chou R, et al. (2009).
 Interventional therapies, surgery and interdisciplinary rehabilitation for low back pain: An evidence-based clinical practice guideline from the American Pain Society.
 Spine, 34(10): 1066–1077.